delineateio/delineateio-blog/content/posts/2022-11-21/index.md

 [Meaning of 'delineate'](https://www.google.com/search?q=meaning+of+delineate)

-Under this domain a number of the digital services ([GitHub](https://github.com/delineateio), [Cloudflare](https://www.cloudflare.com), [GCP]("https://") etc) have been setup that I'll use for this endeavour.
+Under this domain a number of the digital services ([GitHub](https://github.com/delineateio), [Cloudflare](https://www.cloudflare.com), [GCP]("https://") etc) have been setup that I'll be using these for my learning endeavour.

 A simple landing page has been also been created at [https://www.delineate.io](https://www.delineate.io) using [Vercel](https://vercel.com).
 Key benefits of this approach is the opportunity to become familiar and skilled in enterprise features of these services and potentially have the ability to collaborate with others using these tools.
 For example, this is why my GitHub source code repos are hosted at [delineateio](https://github.com/delineateio) rather than simply at [jf-delineate](https://github.com/jf-delineate) so I can leverage [GitHub organisation features](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).

 So expect to see delineate.io in virtually all subsequent posts as I embark to this transition.
 Thanks for reading, all feedback welcome!